acgtic211/environment-simulation/README.md

 The SOIL file located in the folder [replicating-scenario](replicating-scenario/Scenario.soil) replicates the evaluation scenario of the paper.
 The recommendation is to execute step-by-step copying the code inside each step in the command prompt of the USE program.
 In steps where multiple ticks from the clock have to be executed, for example, in step 1, the recommendation is to execute the ticks in batches of 15-30 elements to avoid errors in the USE program.

 Finally, for researchers that do not have PTs deployed, some steps include commands for the DL to simulate the functionality of the driver that connects the PTs and the DL.
 For instance, step 2 has commands to simulate the presence of worker1 and the interaction of worker1 with the light bulbs of office 2.15.

+# Additional code

+In this repository, we also uploaded the [source code of the plugin used to connect the DT and the DL](dt-plugin) and the [source code of the driver that connects the PT with the DL](pt-driver) for researchers that want to execute the evaluating scenario using the interaction between the PTs and the DTs.

+For the PTs and the DL connection, each PT sends a query to the driver when they perform an action or command.
+The driver is an API with a series of endpoints that creates a node in the DL for each query received.
+Furthermore, it has an endpoint for registering changes in the illumination level.